LorisNanni/Integrating-Deep-Neural-Networks-with-Support-Vector-Machines-for-Gene-Expression-Classification/Readme.md

 # Integrating Deep Neural Networks with Support Vector Machines for Gene Expression Classification

-both datasets and split training/test sets are available at: https://zenodo.org/records/17993056 code/toolbox LibSVM is avaialble at: https://www.csie.ntu.edu.tw/~cjlin/libsvm/
+both datasets and split training/test sets are available at: https://zenodo.org/records/17993056 code/toolbox LibSVM is available at: https://www.csie.ntu.edu.tw/~cjlin/libsvm/

+The data folder also contains the GSE86374.rar archive, which includes the dataset GSE86374 used for the cross-study validation experiments.
+Please refer to the paper for further details.

 This repository contains code and tools for pan-cancer data classification using deep learning architectures, SVM, and feature selection techniques.
 It includes preprocessing pipelines, channel expansion, neural network models, model comparison, and results analysis.